Terminal Velocity (video game)

-Terminal Velocity is a 1995 shooter video game originally developed by Terminal Reality and published by 3D Realms for DOS and Windows 95, and MacSoft for Mac OS.
-It is an arcade-style flight combat game, with simpler game controls and physics than flight simulators.
+Terminal Velocity is a 1995 shooter video game originally developed by Terminal Reality and published by 3D Realms for MS-DOS and Windows 95, and MacSoft for Mac OS.
+It is an action flight combat game, with simpler game controls and physics than flight simulators.
 It is known for its fast, high-energy action sequences, compared to flight simulators of the time.

 The game received generally positive reviews.
 Critics often compared it to Descent and praised its graphics, although some were turned off by what they thought to be the gameplay's lack of depth.
 Terminal Reality also developed a similar game, Fury3, published that same year by Microsoft.
 It uses the same game engine and basic game mechanics, but was designed to run natively on the new Windows 95 operating system, leading it to be described as essentially the Windows version of Terminal Velocity.

 Gameplay

 Terminal Velocity is a combat flight simulator.
 The player's craft has no inertia, meaning its course can be changed instantly and can fly at low speeds without falling.
 There are seven different weapons, ranging from guns, blasters and rockets to homing missiles and a rare secret weapon.
 Additionally, the player's craft possesses powerful afterburners that allow it to move at very high speed, which is useful in order to evade attacks, but sacrifices the ability to return fire temporarily (they can be selected like weapons, and if they are, the fire button will ignite the afterburners).
 The craft is able to survive some hits, and even some collisions with the terrain, including tunnels.

 Each of the 27 missions consists of several objectives, e.g. enemies which must be destroyed, tunnel entrances and exits, mere checkpoints, and an extraction point.
 At the end of each planet is a boss enemy that must be destroyed before either proceeding to the next planet or completing the episode.